 It’s important to remember SEO is a long term investment and you should not expect a positive return for up to 6 to 12 months.
 So you may go in the hole initially, but as long as the metrics above are all trending upward and your costs are holding steady, then you will eventually earn a positive ROI.

-Note that with local SEO (i.e. Google+ Local) you can see results much faster – for some businesses in as little as 30 days.
-To learn more about how to get your business ranked #1 in Google+ Local, check out The Local SEO Formula 2.0.
+Note that with local SEO (i.e. Google Business Profile) you can see results much faster – for some businesses in as little as 30 days.

 So now you know the 4 key metrics to “win the SEO game.”
 The final step is to methodically track this data every month to make sure you’re making the best use of your online marketing budget.